 Select a law firm that can offer you personalized assistance throughout your claim.
 You want a lawyer with experience with cases like yours and a history of success.
 The criminal defense lawyers at the Simmrin Law Group will fight to protect your rights so you can focus on your personal life during the case.

-At the Simmrin Law Group, our team always puts you first when you reach out to us after an arrest in Los Angeles.
+At the Simmrin Law Group, our criminal lawyers always put you first when you reach out to us after an arrest in Los Angeles.
 We have a reputation for beating prosecutors because we understand their strategies and limitations.

 Every one of the attorneys at our practice has the experience you want when handling legal charges.
-We focus on bringing in lawyers with various backgrounds and areas of focus, allowing us to handle many criminal charges confidently.
+We focus on bringing in lawyers with various backgrounds and areas of focus, allowing us to handle many federal offenses confidently.

 Our team has a history of wins, and we always take your side when building a defense against criminal charges.
 We provide transparent communication and always stand ready to answer your questions.
 We are confident we can offer you the best criminal defense lawyers in Los Angeles for your case.